AdrianSeguraOrtiz/GENECI/components/infer_network/MRNET/README.md

 ## DESCRIPTION

-Given a CSV file with differential expression data, this component infers its gene regulatory network by applying the MRNET technique.
+Given a CSV file with time series of gene expression data, this component infers its gene regulatory network by applying the MRNET technique.

 # DOCKER